Merveille Bokadi

-Merveille Bope Bokadi (born 21 May 1996) is a Congolese professional footballer who plays as a defender for the DR Congo national team.
+Merveille Bope Bokadi (born 21 May 1996) is a DR Congolese professional footballer who plays as a defender for Belgian Challenger Pro League club Eupen and the DR Congo national team.

 Club career

 In September 2019 he ruptured his anterior cruciate ligament.

+On 21 August 2025, Bokadi joined Eupen in the Belgian second tier for one year, after not playing in the previous season.

 International career

 International goals

 Scores and results list DR Congo's goal tally first.